wasabi-io/bambu/README.md

 ```

 if you have some problem to do all css files as modules then add the the following configuration.
-This configuration provide to applied css modules just for files which is filename include *bulma.css*.
+This configuration provide to applied css modules just for files which filename is contains *bulma.css*.

 ```javascript
 {